infobloxopen/atlas-contacts-app/README.md

 ##### Prerequisites

-Make sure nginx is deployed in you K8s.
+Make sure nginx is deployed in your K8s.
 Otherwise you can deploy it using

 ``` sh
 make nginx-up